pmichaillat/economic-slack/syllabus.md

 If you need a few more slides to explain the paper and its results, or if you need not just one but a few graphs to explain the mechanisms, that is no problem at all as long as the presentation remains below 10 minutes.

-Presentations must be written in LaTeX and compiled to a PDF.
+Presentation slides must be written in LaTeX and compiled to a PDF.

+The slides should be uploaded to the course portal before the presentation.
+The easiest way to upload your slides is through [GitHub Desktop](https://desktop.github.com/).
+After forking the course repository, add your slides to the folder `presentations` in your fork, and then submit a pull request.
+Once I accept your pull request, your branch will be merged to the course repository, thereby adding your slides to the course folder.
+Please adhere to the following naming convention for the presentation: `AuthorsYear.pdf`.

 ## Research paper